Phosphoinositide phospholipase C: PLC-δ

 The PLC-δ subfamily consists of three family members, δ1, 2, and 3.
 PLC-δ1 (85kDa) is the most well understood of the three.
 The enzyme is activated by high calcium levels generated by other PLC family members, and therefore functions as a calcium amplifier within the cell.
 Binding of its substrate PIP_{2} to the N-terminal PH domain is highly specific and functions to promote activation of the catalytic core.
-In addition, this specificity helps tether the enzyme tightly to the plasma membrane in order to access substrate through ionic interactions between the phosphate groups of PIP2 and charged residues in the PH domain.
+In addition, this specificity helps tether the enzyme tightly to the plasma membrane in order to access substrate through ionic interactions between the phosphate groups of PIP_{2} and charged residues in the PH domain.
 While the catalytic core does possess a weak affinity for PIP_{2}, the C2 domain has been shown to mediate calcium-dependent phospholipid binding as well.
 In this model, the PH and C2 domains operate in concert as a "tether and fix" apparatus necessary for processive catalysis by the enzyme.